aws4embeddedlinux/aws4embeddedlinux-ci-examples/README.md

 #### Using Kas
 The Kas example shows how to use a [Kas Config](https://github.com/aws4embeddedlinux/aws4embeddedlinux-ci/blob/main/source-repo/kas/kas.yml) to manage layers.
 This tool can help programatically manage layers and config with tighter Yocto integration than Git Submodules or the Repo tool.

-See AWS CodeBuild pipeline: KasPipeline-DemoPipeline*
+See AWS CodeBuild pipeline: KasPipeline-EmbeddedLinuxPipeline*

 #### A slightly modified version building a qemu pipeline:
 This example builds a Qemu based image using [meta-aws-demos](https://github.com/aws4embeddedlinux/meta-aws-demos).
 The Qemu image can be run in the CodeBuild environment.
 Using SLIRP networking, [OEQA testing](https://docs.yoctoproject.org/singleindex.html#performing-automated-runtime-testing) such as ptest can be run in the pipeline.

-See AWS CodeBuild pipeline: QemuDemoPipeline-DemoPipeline*
+See AWS CodeBuild pipeline: QemuEmbeddedLinuxPipeline-EmbeddedLinuxPipeline*

 ### A Poky Based EC2 AMI Pipeline
 Yocto can be used to create an EC2 AMI.
 This example builds an AMI based on Poky and meta-aws and exports it to your AMI registry using the [VM Import/Export Service](https://docs.aws.amazon.com/vm-import/latest/userguide/what-is-vmimport.html).